-If you want to press the heavy dough, choose a sturdy manual press since you can balance the pressure according to your needs.
+If you want to press the heavy dough, choose a sturdy manual press similar to using crepe maker since you can balance the pressure according to your needs.
 Remember that electronic presses don’t give the assurance of pressing heavier dough.

 But if you are too lazy to spend so much strength and time just over a cookie press, or if you're buying it for your kid or if you don’t possess a good grip or strong hands, an electric or turning-style manual model will be more appropriate for you instead of a plunger-type one.